 The Scoop on SATs, ACTs, and Test-Optional

 Now, more and more schools are becoming test-optional, as their value and fairness are re-assessed, and the ability to take them is challenged during the pandemic.
-It’s created some confusion about what it all means for the high school classes of 2021 and 2022.

 Below, we’ve addressed your most pressing questions:

 Both are standardized tests taken by high school students and used by colleges and universities to help make admissions decisions.
 The SAT measures knowledge and skills in three areas: writing, math, and critical reading.

 The ACT measures knowledge and skill in four areas: English, math, reading, and science reasoning.
 It also offers an optional direct writing test.

 How Long Have Standardized Tests Been Around?

 The idea of standardized testing began around 1900 with The College Board Entrance Exam.

 It included questions that most American students at the time, those without elite high school educations, could answer—which ostensibly made admissions more egalitarian.